 In a separate study at the University of Illinois, researchers found that consuming higher levels of lutein may help prevent age-related memory loss and cognitive decline.

+As you can see, there are many benefits of eating avocados.
 Protect your vision and keep your brain healthy as you age.

 Those are two good reasons to get more lutein in your diet from foods like spinach, kale, broccoli, red and yellow peppers, tomatoes, and of course avocados.